 Cultural, Historical, and Archeological sites are known to exist in the area, however, the exact locations of these sites must be ascertained by contacting the Native American Heritage Commission at (916) 373-3710, the State Office of Historical Preservation (916) 445-7000, and/or the Northwest Information Center (707) 588-8455.

 Concerns and Advice to Responders:

-Trustees advise against on-site response.
+Sensitive habitats, oiling of estuary is primary concern (01-12).
+Trustees recommend against on-site response.
 Habitat damage could result from intrusive response.

 Hazard and Restrictions: